openhab/org.openhab.binding.zwave/doc/zwaveme/zmekfobs_0_0.md

 ### Parameter 25: Blocks wakeup even when wakeup interval is set

 Set Blocks wakeup even when wakeup interval is set
-If the KFOB wakes up and there is no controller nearby, several unsuccessful communication attempts will drain battery
-Size: 1 Byte, Default Value: 00
+<p&gtIf the KFOB wakes up and there is no controller nearby, several unsuccessful communication attempts will drain battery <br /&gt Size: 1 Byte, Default Value: 00</p&gt
 The following option values may be configured -:

 | Value  | Description |